HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation.md

 ### Using Helm deployment

+IQ is deployed using its own dedicated Helm chart (`hcl-dx-iq`), which is separate from the main DX Helm chart (`hcl-dx-deployment`).
+The IQ backend services run independently as Kubernetes microservices and are integrated with DX through service networking and HAProxy routing.

-To enable IQ in a Helm-based DX deployment, update your custom `values.yaml` file with the IQ service configuration.
+To enable IQ in a Helm-based DX deployment, you need to:

+1. Deploy the IQ backend services using the `hcl-dx-iq` Helm chart (if not already deployed)
+2. Configure the DX Helm chart to enable IQ integration by referencing the IQ service

 #### Prerequisites

 Before enabling IQ, ensure the following:

-- The IQ backend service must be deployed in your Kubernetes cluster
+- The `hcl-dx-iq` Helm chart is deployed in your Kubernetes cluster
-- The IQ service must be accessible from your DX Core or WebEngine pods
+- The IQ backend service (`dx-iq-integrator`) is running and accessible from your DX Core or WebEngine pods
 - You have access to modify your DX Helm chart `values.yaml` file

 !!! note
-    HCL provides a separate Helm chart (`hcl-dx-iq`) for deploying the IQ backend services.
-Contact your HCL DX deployment team or HCL Support for assistance with deploying the IQ backend chart.
+    The `hcl-dx-iq` chart is distributed separately from the main DX Helm chart.
+Contact your HCL DX deployment team or HCL Support for assistance with obtaining and deploying the IQ Helm chart in your environment.

 #### Steps to enable IQ

 1.  **Identify your IQ service name**

     Determine the Kubernetes service name for your IQ integrator deployment.
-This is typically `dx-iq-integrator` if deployed using the `hcl-dx-iq` Helm chart.
+This is typically `{{ .Release.Name }}-integrator` if deployed using the `hcl-dx-iq` Helm chart.
+For example, if your `hcl-dx-iq` chart release name is `dx-iq`, it will be `dx-iq-integrator`.

 2.  **Update your values.yaml file**